When it comes to being a man, there’s a lot of mixed messages about the right and wrong way to be.

 Support for men

 - No to Violence is the peak body for organisations and individuals working with men to end family violence.
-No to Violence operates the Men's Referral Service (MRS) which provides telephone counselling, information and referrals – call 1300 766 491.
+No to Violence operates the Men's Referral Service (MRS) which provides telephone counselling, information and referrals 24 hours a day, 7 days a week, all year round.
+Call 1300 766 491.

 - MensLine Australia is a telephone and online counselling service for men with family and relationship concerns.
 The service is available 24 hours a day, seven days a week, please call 1300 789 978.